Linearizability of Saturated Polynomials: Saturated Polynomials

 We conclude this section with an application to certain concrete families of polynomials.

 \MainCorollary

-\begin{proof} The family $P_{c,d}$ has all critical points at 0, thus it can have at most one infinite critical orbit.
+\begin{proof} The family $P_{c,d}$ has all critical points at 0, thus it can have at most one infinite critical orbit tail.
 Whenever it has an irrationally indifferent periodic point, it is saturated.
-The family $Q_{c,d}$ has a fixed point of multiplicity $d-1$ at 0, thus it has $d-2$ fixed attracting petals, and $\gamma(0) = d-2$.
+In the family $Q_{c,d}$, for $c=0$ the map $Q_{0,d}(z) = z + z^d$ has all critical points in the immediate basins of the parabolic fixed point at zero, so there are no Siegel disks at all.
+For $c \ne 0$, the map $Q_{c,d}$ has a fixed point of multiplicity $d-1$ at 0, thus it has $d-2$ fixed attracting petals, and $\gamma(0) = d-2$.
 Whenever there is a Siegel cycle, we get $\gamma(P) = d-1$, and so $P$ is saturated, too. \end{proof}

 For rational functions the techniques in this paper do not work.
 However, using Shishikura's quasiconformal surgery technique from \cite{Shishikura1987} instead of polynomial-like maps, and using a rigidity result of McMullen from \cite{McMullen1987}, a similar result for a more restricted class of rational functions is proved in \cite{Manlove2015}, and will be pursued in a forthcoming paper \cite{GeyerManlove2015}.